georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

    register. *Failing: decline the strike and use the ambient term.
 The struck form must fill a gap, not duplicate an occupant.*

+   **This check disqualifies duplication, not continuity.** An author's own coinage, installed in earlier work and nominated again here, is not an occupant of the gap --- it *is* the gap's occupant, and the author is its issuer.
+Move it to `recoin`, where it installs in one occurrence and circulates at full strength.
+Declining a form because the author established it previously inverts the instrument: it penalizes the successful coinage and spends the budget on replacing what already works.

 4. **Budgeted.** Installation fits the extent available, by the accounting below. *Failing: cut the count.
 Which forms are dropped is an editorial decision returned to the author, never absorbed silently